 Franklin Park – 88 acres

-Franklin Park Available Without Admission – 75 acres
+Franklin Park Accessible Without Admission – 75 acres

-Annual exhibitions currently include the Paul Busse Garden Railway, Orchids and family favorite Blooms & Butterflies.
+Exhibitions occur at different times through the year and have included the family favorite Paul Busse Garden Railway, stunning Orchids and iconic Blooms & Butterflies.
 Seasonal exhibitions include Harvest Blooms and Pumpkins Aglow in the fall and Holiday Blooms and Conservatory Aglow during the holidays.
 Additionally, the Conservatory hosts special, temporary exhibitions by national and international artists each year.

 A variety of special events and activities are available throughout the year, as well as, a full menu of classes, workshops and camps focusing on gardening, cooking, fine art and wellness.